a20a/Ruby-Basics/readme.txt

-#LEARNING RUBY DAY
+#LEARNING RUBY DAY1 Progress
-Learnt some basic syntax methods
+Learnt some basic syntax and methods